TropicSapling/css-simpler-better-thingy/README.md

 # css-simpler-better-thingy
 Ideas for a minimalistic, more convenient alternative to CSS using similar syntax.

-Would compile into minified/compressed CSS.
+If implemented would probably compile into minified/compressed CSS.